TMC the metals company Inc. (TMC) Reveals an Earnings Mystery

-TMC the metals company Inc. (NASDAQ:TMC) went down by -4.85% from its latest closing price compared to the recent 1-year high of $3.99.
-The company’s stock price has collected -8.41% of loss in the last five trading sessions.
+TMC the metals company Inc. (NASDAQ:TMC) went up by 7.28% from its latest closing price compared to the recent 1-year high of $3.99.
+The company’s stock price has collected -0.76% of loss in the last five trading sessions.

 Is It Worth Investing in TMC the metals company Inc. (NASDAQ :TMC) Right Now?